 In 2019, The Chicago Sun-Times reported that pedestrian deaths in 2018 occurred at a rate that was the highest since 1990.
 The Governors Highway Safety Association estimated as many as 6,227 people died on foot that year, showing a 4% increase from the preceding year.
 Although these statistics were nationwide, a 2011 City of Chicago Pedestrian Crash Analysis showed that while pedestrian crashes in the city trended downward from 2005 to 2009, when they do happen, they can lead to severe injuries and even death.

 Pedestrian Accident Cases Won by Levin & Perconti

-5-year-old boy who was run over by a City of Chicago Fire Department truck while playing in an open fire hydrant on the Fourth of July, resulting in the loss of his leg and half of his pelvis.
+for a 5-year-old boy run over by a fire truck as he played on a fire hydrant, resulting in the loss of his leg and half of his pelvis

 Dangerous Roads and Intersections for Pedestrians in Chicago

 Pedestrians should always be aware of their surroundings and exercise increased caution at various times, including when they’re crossing roadways or approaching intersections.
 Some Chicago roadways, neighborhoods, and intersections are busier than others, thereby presenting pedestrians with heightened risks.